Seteeri/Particle/snippets/notes/PARTICLE.md

       * Should be consistent with outline format
       * Default layout is oriented towards lists of text/num/syms similar to alphanumerical outlines
+    * Replace dot with arrow indicating layout (Right/Down)
+    * Particle can have 'nl and 'sp to indicate how many nl or sp before it
     * Camera needs to move with content like when entering a newline
       * Requires unproject to test if coord is in the viewport